 As FeliCa Dude once explained: “the PSE (Payment System Environment) must embed the correct AID (Application Identifier), but the device cannot determine which EMV PSE to present the PSE selection APDU (Application Protocol Data Unit) <that> is common to all PBOC and EMV cards.”
 Translation: as all EMV cards have the same basic NFC ID, when you have a digital wallet with multiple EMV cards the device doesn’t know which one to present to the gate reader.
 That’s one reason why Wallet app has a default payment card setting.

 A user can set multiple Express Transit Cards (auto selection) in Apple Wallet settings, but only one card for each native (FeliCa, MIFARE, Calypso, PBOC, etc.) transit card system, and one default EMV card for all Express Transit open loop use.
 But what happens when both the native digital closed loop transit card is EMV in addition to a regular EMV payment setup for open loop?
-It’s a NFC auto-selection limitation that Apple’s Enhanced Contactless Polling (ECP) is supposed to take care of even with a Wallet full of different EMV cards.
-And yet despite the OMNY transit gates being Apple ECP certified, OMNY digital card has yet to appear.
+It’s a NFC auto-selection limitation that Apple’s Enhanced Contactless Polling (ECP) is designed to take care of even with a Wallet full of different EMV cards.
+OMNY transit gates are Apple ECP certified, great but why hasn’t the OMNY digital card landed in Apple Wallet?
 To date there isn’t a transit system in the world that has a closed loop EMV card on plastic and digital, even though it’s supposed to work…on paper.
-Perhaps Apple needs to update ECP (currently at v2.3?) which would mean having to update the entire OMNY transit gate firmware.
-That would explain the delay.
+9to5 Mac reports that MTA app with OMNY integration and digital card is coming to Apple Wallet when MetroCard disappears in late 2025 although MTA has not made any official announcements.

-9to5 Mac reports that MTA app with OMNY integration and digital card is coming to Apple Wallet when MetroCard disappears late this year.
-While MTA has not made any official announcement, it’s on their 2025 ‘to do’ list.
-Here’s the thing: MTA wants people to use open loop as much as possible.
+I have doubts we’ll ever see digital OMNY simply because MTA wants people to use open loop as much as possible.
+It’s their digital wallet strategy.
 To that end MTA and CUBIC have put a lot of effort migrating as many closed loop features (like fare capping) as they can to the open loop side because that’s where the fare system investment is.
 People using their own credit card for transit removes a lot of support costs because MTA can push card support problems on the banks.
-Issuing and supporting their own OMNY card is a cost nuisance that MTA wants to do away with as much as possible because OMNY is just a fare system, not a transit business platform.
+Issuing and supporting their own OMNY card is a cost nuisance that MTA wants to do away with as much as possible (just like TfL with Oyster card) because OMNY is just a fare system, not a transit business platform.

 If OMNY digital card really launches this time, it won’t be a direct Wallet add.
 It will be like Ventra for Apple Wallet: download the transit app, register an account, register a payment card for the account and add OMNY from the app.
 Adding money to the card will almost certainly be limited to the OMNY app as well, again just like Apple Wallet Ventra.
+Last but not least, turning on Express Transit mode for OMNY card will turn off payment card Express Transit.
+It’s the only sure way to prevent EMV card clash at OMNY transit gates.
+Maybe Apple Wallet will have a few new Express Mode tricks by then to facilitate that.

 You must be logged in to post a comment.